Overview of Washington Retirement Tax Friendliness

 The Evergreen State is an increasingly popular retirement choice for seniors on the West Coast.
 Natural wonders like Mount Rainier, Olympic National Park and the San Juan Islands are a big draw for those seeking an active lifestyle.
 The state’s tax system is just as attractive for many seniors.

 For starters, Washington State has no income tax.
 That means income from Social Security, pensions and retirement accounts all avoids taxes.
 It also means that those who plan to work part-time during retirement can likewise do so tax-free.
 Other taxes that will affect seniors in Washington include the state’s sales taxes, which are quite high, and property taxes, which are about average on a nationwide basis.

 Is Washington State tax-friendly for retirees?

-Washington State is one of seven states that do not have an income tax.
+Washington State is one of nine states that do not have an income tax.
 That means any income from Social Security, a pension or a retirement account is tax-free at the state level.
 Property tax rates in Washington State are a bit below average.

 That being said, some taxes in Washington State are quite high.
 The overall average sales tax in Washington is the fourth-highest in the U.S. Washington also has its own estate tax with a fairly low exemption.

 Is Social Security taxable in Washington State?